-Guide to Introductory Courses for STEM Majors
+Guide To Introductory Courses for STEM Majors

 Introductory courses for STEM majors may include calculus-based or algebra-based introductory physics course sequences, often with integrated laboratory experiences.
 These courses are often among the first required physics courses for students majoring in physics, chemistry, engineering, life sciences, and other disciplines.
 The guidance in this section can be used for physics programs that offer a single course sequence for all of these students, for programs that offer separate algebra-based and calculus-based sequences, and for programs that have specific tracks for students in different majors.
 See the sections on Introductory Courses for Life Sciences Majors and Courses for Non-STEM Majors for more specific guidance on creating courses for these particular audiences.
 See the section on Instructional Laboratories and Experimental Skills for more specific guidance on designing laboratory components of your introductory courses.
 This section provides guidance on developing and improving introductory courses for STEM majors to meet student, department, and institutional needs; and providing support for

-and students, including students from .
+.
 Because the goals, needs, and resources of physics programs vary widely, the EP3 Guide does not address what content should be covered in a physics program or in particular physics courses.
-Instead, this section addresses how to engage in a collaborative process to determine and the content that will help you meet those goals.
-The section on Implementing Research-Based Instructional Practices provides general pedagogical guidance as well as guidance on how to design and assess courses based on course-level student learning outcomes.
+Instead, this section addresses how to engage in a collaborative process to determine

 Benefits